 They’re named as software engineers, but could easily be called gold.
-Software Engineers are commonly the most creative minds behind a tech company’s success and accountable for supporting the business to stay ahead of the curve.
+Software Engineers are commonly the most creative minds behind a tech company’s success and are accountable for supporting the business to stay ahead of the curve.
 Getting them can be tough, though.
-That’s why you need a smart hiring strategy for software engineering positions to fill those roles asap!
+That’s why you need a smart hiring strategy for software engineering positions to fill those roles ASAP!

 Once skilled software engineers can work in companies of all segments – from Aerospace to Biomedical industries – they are in such short supply.
-The exponential growth of the internet and mobile also contribute to software engineers being one of the 10 fastest-growing job categories, according to the Bureau of Labor Statistics.
+The exponential growth of the internet and mobile also contributes to software engineers being one of the 10 fastest-growing job categories, according to the Bureau of Labor Statistics.

 Consequently, the higher the demand for Software Engineers, the more challenging (and expensive) to hire them.

-According to Glassdoor reports, the average base pay for software engineering career realm is double that amount at $107,510 annually.
+According to Glassdoor reports, the average base pay for the software engineering career realm is double that amount at $107,510 annually.
 Even entry-level software engineers earn roughly $86,000 per year.